bencoman/pharogui-exercism/README.md

 ```
 and now there is a new directory "C:\Users\...\Exercism\go\hello-world" holding four files.

-It seems the v3 site has moved from a single request/response for all exercise files (see README-old-v2)
+It seems the V2 website has moved from a single request/response for all exercise files (see README-old-v2)
 to a separate request per file, and also the API key has moved from the query string to a header.

 So try in Pharo Playground...